plebbit/plebbit-js/README.md

 ### `plebbit.createCommentEdit(createCommentEditOptions)`

 > Create a `Comment` instance.
-Posts are also comments.
+Posts/Replies are also comments.

 #### Parameters